OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend/README.md

 ## Prerequisite to use this sample
 - [Node.js](https://nodejs.org/), supported versions: 16, 18
 - A Microsoft 365 account.
 If you do not have Microsoft 365 account, apply one from [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
-- [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [TeamsFx CLI](https://aka.ms/teams-toolkit-cli)
+- [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Teams Toolkit CLI](https://aka.ms/teams-toolkit-cli)
 - An [Azure subscription](https://azure.microsoft.com/en-us/free/)

 ## Minimal path to awesome